 • To provide a positive professional development experience for mentors and mentees.

 • To foster innovative learning and educational mentoring relationships among alumnae.

 • To further the mission of women helping women in the context of our alumnae organization.

 Mentoring is a two-way street paved with communication, respect, honesty, and the commitment to work towards achieving mutually agreed upon goals.
 For your relationship to be successful, both mentors and mentees need to approach the relationship with an open mind and a willingness to be present in the relationship.
 An ideal mentoring relationship will be beneficial for both mentor and mentee.
 The Mabel’s Alumnae Mentoring Program formally matches mentors and mentees from September to June.
 Mentors and mentees are encouraged to attend AADC-sponsored program workshops and AADC signature events throughout the year, including regional connection group and affinity network events.

 Here’s how this process works:

-Our application deadline for Mentors and Mentees was July 31, 2016 for the 2016-2017 program.
-All those received are being reviewed in preparation for matching process.
+Our application deadline for Mentors and Mentees will be June 30, 2017 for the 2017-2018 program.
+All those received will be reviewed in preparation for matching process.
 The AADC matches each mentee with one mentor.
 Mentors may have up to two mentees.

-Mabel’s Mentors were notified of their match in August 2016.
-After one week and a response from the Mentor, Mabel’s Mentees are then notified of the match and it is formally established.
+Mentors will be notified of their match in July 2017.
+After one week and a response from the Mentor, Mentees are then notified of the match and it is formally established.
 Mentees are responsible for reaching out to their mentors within the week their matches are established.
 Mentors and mentees are formally matched for the period of September to June of the current program year.

-Mentors and mentees are participated in the Kickoff Training Session on September 10, 2016 at the Victoria Dabrowski Schmidt ’42 Workplace and Professional Development Symposium.
+Mentors and mentees will participate in the Kickoff Training Session in September 2017 at the Victoria Dabrowski Schmidt ’42 Workplace and Professional Development Symposium.
 Mentoring pairs that are not located in the region are asked to establish a first time connection in September as well.